-Table 3 - IPSAS/RPG and ISS-Detail IPSAS ISS 04-4 Main Differences Alignment Opportunities IPSAS 155 Status Recognition / Measurement Presentation / Disclosures Social Ben efits (January 2019) A2.1-A2.66; 7.261 E Under IPSAS 42, an entity recognizes a liability for the cash transfers that the entity will make until the next point at which eligibility criteria are required to be satisfied.
+IDCAG 100 Ctatura Main Diff erences Alignment Opportunities IPSAS ISS Status Recognition / Measurement Presentation / Disclosures Social Ben efits • (January 2019) A2.1-A2.66; 7.261 E Under IPSAS 42, an entity recognizes a liability for the cash transfers that the entity will make until the next point at which eligibility criteria are required to be satisfied.
 Generally, no such liability is recognized in GFS for social benefits although liabilities are recorded for funded social insurance schemes.
 IPSAS 42 permits relevant social benefits to be recognized and measured using the insurance approach.
 GFS does not include this option.
 IPSAS 40 provides a list of disclosures.
 GFS does not provide a list of disclosures.
 IPSAS 42 adopts a narrower definition of social benefits than GFS.
 IPSAS 42 limits its definition of social benefits to cash transfers (including cash equivalents).
 Under GFS, social benefits can be provided in cash or in kind (for example, health services).
-D. Alignment not achieved in the definition of social benefits.
-Leases IPSAS 43 (January 2022) 7.108; A4.4- A4.17; MGDD VI.2 A E IPSAS 43 applies a right-of-use model for lessees and a risks and rewards model for lessors, while GFS applies a risks and rewards model for both lessees and lessors.
+D. Alignment not achieved in the definition of social benefits. .eases (January 2022) 7.108; A4.4- A4.17; MGDD VI.2 AE IPSAS 43 applies a right-of-use model for lessees and a risks and rewards model for lessors, while GFS applies a risks and rewards model for both lessees and lessors.
 IPSAS 43 provides an optional recognition exemption for lessees on short-term leases and leases for which the underlying asset is of low value.
 GFS does not provide such recognition exemption.
+IPSAS 43 includes specific measurement requirements on concessionary leases for lessees, whereas GFS does not.
+IPSAS 43 includes specific disclosure requirements on concessionary leases for both lessees and lessors, whereas GFS does not.
 Under IPSAS 43, lessors classify leases as finance lease or operating lease and lessees do not classify leases as finance lease or operating lease.
 Under GFS, leases are classified as financial lease, operating lease, or resource lease.
 IPSAS 43 provides a list of disclosures.
 GFS does not provide a list of disclosures.
 E. Alignment not achieved related to lessee accounting.

-Table 3 - IPSAS/RPG and ISS-Detail IDCAC ISS Main Differences Alignment Opposituation IPSAS 155 Status Recognition / Measurement Presentation / Disclosures Alignment Opportunities Non-Curre nt Assets H eld for S Sale and discontinued Operations IPSAS 44 (May 2022) n/a E GFS uses market value as the general valuation approach for all assets.
+Table 3 - IPSAS/RPG and ISS-Detail JDG A G 100 Ctatus Main Differences All and a set One and a set of the set IPSAS ISS Status Recognition / Measurement Presentation / Disclosures Alignment Opportunities Non-Curre nt Assets H eld for S Sale and discontinued Operations IPSAS 44 (May 2022) n/a E GFS uses market value as the general valuation approach for all assets.
 Under IPSAS 44, a non-current asset (or disposal group) classified as held for sale is measured at the lower of its carrying amount and fair value less costs to sell.
 Market value can be used as a technique for estimating fair value under IPSAS.
 Under IPSAS 44, a non-current asset (or disposal group) is classified as held for sale when it is available for immediate sale in its present condition, and its sale is highly probable, subject only to terms that are usual for sales of such assets (or disposal groups).
 GFS does not have this type of classification.
 IPSAS 44 includes disclosure requirements that are not present in GFS.
 E. Alignment not achieved related to classification and measurement.